Your Toddler or Preschooler and TV

 WHAT TO DO INSTEAD OF TV

-Most preschoolers who have never been exposed to TV and computer are used to keeping themselves occupied and stay busy.
-But if you're trying to break the electronic habit, try using books on tape instead.
+Most toddlers and preschoolers who have never been exposed to TV and computer are used to keeping themselves occupied, and they stay busy.
+But if you're trying to break the electronic habit, try using audio books instead.
 These are more creative (since your child supplies the imagery in his own mind) and not addictive, but they offer kids downtime during which they're engrossed in something and less likely to need your attention.

 To address times when your child just needs an activity of any kind, try an Idea Jar for boredom busting.

-I should caution you that this won't work if you have not spent any time that day with your child -- he needs his fix of parental attention and only something as engaging as TV or computer will divert him.
+I should caution you that kids won't be able to occupy themselves if you have not spent any time that day with your child -- he needs his fix of parental attention and only something as engaging as TV or computer will divert him.
 But if you've spent the last hour building towers and reading to him, his emotional bank is full of your undivided attention.
 Now he just needs a transition to get into the next thing.

 It’s great if you have a jar pre-filled with ideas, for when you draw a blank.
 “Do you want to draw a picture for Grandma?
 Build a city for your beanie babies?
 Listen and dance to music?
 Cut out strips of paper and make a paper chain that reaches across the living room?
 Put on your jacket and make a sand castle in the sandbox?
 Or come up with an even better idea on your own?”